SimplyWine/bookkeep-api/source/index.html.md

 Name | Required? | Description
 --------- | ------- | -----------
-source_location_name  | false | The source system name for the location or channel or combination of both if available source_location_id | false | A location id in the source system for the name if available source_report_url | true | The report in the source system that corresponds to the data in the job summary.
+{node}_note | false | A text note that will display on the line in the Journal Entry in QuickBooks Online or Xero. source_location_name  | false | The source system name for the location or channel or combination of both if available source_location_id | false | A location id in the source system for the name if available source_report_url | true | The report in the source system that corresponds to the data in the job summary.